Paulinskill Viaduct

 I am referring to my overly-ambitious plan to visit certain abandoned railroads in New Jersey and Pennsylvania.
 This was a scaled-down version of the Original Plan, which involved hopscotching around Pennsylvania through a cornucopia of abandoned bridges, tunnels, railroads, ghost towns, and whatever else I could string together.
 It would have been hundreds of miles of travel, though, and there was no way we could've done it in a single day.
 (The Original Plan included a visit to Centralia, which can be an entire day's trip in itself.)
 I eventually scrapped that idea for what I thought would be a simpler plan: Start at Point A and just hit anything interesting from there.

 Point A, in this case, was the Paulinskill Viaduct, an abandoned railroad bridge which spans the Paulins Kill in Hainesburg, NJ.
 Completed in 1911, it was part of the Lackawanna Cutoff before being abandoned in the 1960s.
 We visited the Paulinskill Viaduct in May 2002.
 My fellow adventurers on this mad quest were Kagemushi, Giza, and Carmine.
 (We dropped Rigel off in Allentown at the pinball expo.)
-After turning off Route 94 in Hainesburg, we crossed a one-lane bridge and followed a road along the river, eventually arriving at the viaduct (topozone link).
+After turning off Route 94 in Hainesburg, we crossed a one-lane bridge and followed a road along the river, eventually arriving at the viaduct (Google Maps link).

 We parked underneath the viaduct, and began hiking up the embankment to the top.